zhyj3038/SpeedUpCNN-Pytorch-master/README.md

 GPU is RTX 2060 (6G), So the experiment didn't work well.
 (No Money)

+This is just a Demo of how to speed up training on a single and multi-GPU (simulation).

 ***

-1. The results of the model without DP or DDP
+1.The results of the model without DP or DDP

 Run Training Code:   `python Normal/train_XXX.py or train.py`